 To customize your website, we help select and install the best plugin options for adding:

 - Speed optimization.

 We’re designers who code.
 We also can make code alterations to HTML, CSS, and PHP to make your site work and look the way you want.

 PagePipe helps educate you how to use WordPress.
 We publish technical discussions, plugin recommendations, theme reviews, and more.
 As a site owner, you’ll want to learn more about the WordPress platform, as well as save money wherever possible.
 Our PagePipe website publishes free information in online case studies and articles.
 PagePipe’s WordPress information is free.
-We produce free, downloadable, case-study reports six times a year.
+We produce free, downloadable, case-study reports yearly.
 We, also, publish free online tutorials about WordPress user experience principles.

 What makes us unique.
 About 80 percent of most website project energy is waste.
 We want to focus on what’s most important.
 User experience (UX) is how people feel when they visit your website.
 We know attaining good UX is significant but uncomplicated.